Hibiscus Flowers

 Energetics: Hibiscus calyces are sour and cooling.

-Benefits: The calyces of Hibiscus are rich in Vitamin C, and have a history of medicinal use to reduce blood pressure, alleviate symptoms of heat exhaustion, and support the immune system.
+Benefits: The calyces of hibiscus are rich in Vitamin C, and have a history of medicinal use to reduce blood pressure, alleviate symptoms of heat exhaustion, and support the immune system.
 Plus, the tart and tangy flavor makes a great addition to other herbal infusions to make them more palatable.

 Beverage: Hibiscus is well known as a regional beverage throughout the Caribbean, made from the calyces after the seed pods have been removed.
 The calyx is boiled or infused, typically with a mix of spices such as cloves, cinnamon, or nutmeg, and often served chilled.
 Many island nations enjoy this beverage with a splash of rum.
 It is known as sorrel or jamaica depending on the region.
 Middle Eastern and Sudanese “Karkade” is a cold drink prepared by soaking the calyces in water overnight and adding sugar or lemon.